 Post-Employment Restrictions.
-After you leave Federal service you cannot:
+After you leave federal service you cannot:

-- contact a Federal agency or court on behalf of someone else to influence Government action concerning a matter involving specific parties (a matter with identified and named parties, such as a contract or grant): - on which you worked as a Government official or - for 2 years, that was under your responsibility (such as a matter on which a subordinate worked) during your last year of Government service or - disclose or use protected nonpublic Federal information, such as treaty negotiation information, personnel information, trade secrets, or national security information. - Senior Employees (employees whose base pay is \$176,201 or more) If you are a senior employee, you also cannot: - for 1 year, contact NTIA (including FirstNet) on behalf of someone else to influence Government action (with exceptions for communications on behalf of a state or local government, university, or hospitals or medical research institution, in some cases), or - for 1 year, contact any branch of the United States Government on behalf of a foreign government or foreign political party, or advise or assist a foreign government or foreign political party on its dealings with the U.S. Government. - Senior Political Appointees (Presidential appointees and employees whose base pay is \$176,201 or more) If you are a senior political appointee, you also cannot: - for 2 years, contact NTIA (including FirstNet) (or Commerce if you are the Assistant Secretary) or senior White House staff members, on behalf of someone else to influence Government action: - for 2 years, engage in lobbying activities (as defined in the Lobbying Disclosure Act) or activities requiring registration under the Foreign Agents Registration Act before the President, Vice President, any Federal political appointee, or an admiral or general; - for 1 year, lobby or materially assist others to influence your former agency by engaging in lobbying activities or holding yourself out as being available to engage in lobbying activities; - Procurement Officials and Program Managers If you are a procurement official or program manager of a procurement of \$10,000,000 or more, you cannot: - for 1 year, accept compensation from the bidder or contractor of the procurement.
+- contact a federal agency or court on behalf of someone else to influence government action concerning a matter involving specific parties (a matter with identified and named parties, such as a contract or grant): - on which you worked as a government official or - for 2 years, that was under your responsibility (such as a matter on which a subordinate worked) during your last year of government service or - disclose or use protected nonpublic federal information, such as treaty negotiation information, personnel information, trade secrets, or national security information.

+Senior Employees (employees paid under the Executive Schedule or whose base pay is \$176,201 or more) - If you are a senior employee, you also cannot:

+- for 1 year, contact your former agency on behalf of someone else to influence government action (with exceptions for communications on behalf of a state or local government, university, or hospitals or medical research institution, in some cases), or - for 1 year, contact any branch of the United States government on behalf of a foreign government or foreign political party, or advise or assist a foreign government or foreign political party on its dealings with the U.S. government. - Senior Political Appointees (Presidential appointees, employees paid under the Executive Schedule, and employees whose base pay is \$176,201 or more) - If you are a senior political appointee, you also cannot: - for 2 years, contact your former agency or senior White House staff members, on behalf of someone else to influence government action; - for 2 years, engage in lobbying activities (as defined in the Lobbying Disclosure Act) or activities requiring registration under the Foreign Agents Registration Act before the President, Vice President, any federal political appointee, or an admiral or general; - for 1 year, lobby or materially assist others to influence your former agency by engaging in lobbying activities or holding yourself out as being available to engage in lobbying activities;

+Procurement Officials and Program Managers - If you are a procurement official or program manager of a procurement of \$10,000,000 or more, you cannot:

+• for 1 year, accept compensation from the bidder or contractor of the procurement.

-Exceptions and Additional Post-Employment Restrictions.
-Exceptions to these rules apply concerning providing testimony or representing international organizations, in some cases.
-Additional restrictions apply to attorneys under bar rules and former employees who received buyouts (regarding returning to Federal service within five years).
-You may contact an ethics official for advice on these rules, even after leaving Federal service.
+Additional Post-Employment Restrictions.
+Additional restrictions apply to attorneys under bar rules, former employees who received buyouts (regarding returning to federal service within five years), USPTO employees (regarding obtaining patent rights within one year of leaving USPTO), and EDA employees (regarding working for a firm receiving financial assistance within two years of leaving EDA).
+You may contact an ethics official for advice on these rules, even after leaving federal service.